 Diane E. Meier, MD, FACP, FAAHPM

 Division Chief, Pediatric Palliative Care Service, Department of Psychosocial Oncology and Palliative Care, Dana-Farber Cancer Institute

 Chris Feudtner, MD, PhD, MPH

 Director of Research, Pediatric Advanced Care Team, Children's Hospital of Philadelphia

 Click here for a full listing of Steering Committee Members.

-This initiative was made possible thanks to the generous support of funders, Trudy Elbaum Gottesman and Bob Gottesman and The Cameron and Hayden Lord Foundation, with additional support from the Louis H. Gross Foundation and the US Cancer Pain Relief Committee.
+CAPC's steering committee and field survey were made possible thanks to the generous support of funders, Trudy Elbaum Gottesman and Bob Gottesman and The Cameron and Hayden Lord Foundation, with additional support from the Louis H. Gross Foundation and the U.S. Cancer Pain Relief Committee.